Man is Shot and Killed by the Officers He Called to Help Search for Stolen Bike. Is it a Livable Streets Issue?

 Advocates cannot continue to exhort residents in urban communities to “see their streets as sites of recreation!” without acknowledging that the barriers to access, safety, and security that affect a significant portion of the population cannot be fixed with traffic-calming bulb-outs or parklets.

-Where advocates are working to renew, revive, and re-invent urban centers — particularly in those undergoing gentrification — law enforcement is being asked to have a stronger and more visible presence.
-Understandably, as people come back to the city and build community and family, they want to know that their streets are safe for them to live, work, and play in.
+Where urbanists are working to renew, revive, and re-invent urban centers — particularly in those undergoing gentrification — law enforcement is being asked to have a stronger and more visible presence.

-But that sense of security for the newer white and/or well-to-do residents can’t continue to come, as it does far too often, at the expense of the less well-to-do residents of color.
+The sense of security for the newer white and/or well-to-do residents can’t continue to come, as it does far too often, at the expense of residents of color.

-Besides the overt and intensified policing of folks of color being just plain wrong, it is harmful to us all.
-It encourages segregation by signaling to the new residents that they need to be wary of rubbing shoulders with people of other stripes and statuses.
-And it complicates the existing residents’ access to the new amenities that come with increased livability, effectively communicating to those residents that they have no contributions to make to the future version of their own neighborhood.
+Besides the overt and intensified policing of folks of color being a gross injustice, it is harmful to the well-being of the city.
+It reinforces segregation by signaling to the new residents that they need to be wary of rubbing shoulders with people of other stripes and statuses.
+It also complicates the existing residents’ access to the new amenities that come with increased livability, effectively communicating to those residents that they have no contributions to make to the future version of their own neighborhood.
+And it facilitates their erasure from the landscape.

 But even where communities are not experiencing turnover, like where Díaz Zeferino was killed, advocates’ efforts to implement more complete street design elements and encourage active transportation will be of little value if cyclists of color are viewed suspiciously and targeted for a stop every time they head out for a spin in the shiny new bike lane in their neighborhood.

-Finding a way to engage law enforcement as a partner in planning as neighborhoods change and grow is therefore key to building the strong, healthy, active, vibrant, and inclusive communities advocates claim they wish to see.
+Law enforcement has long been a silent partner in planning.
+Engaging that legacy in planning is therefore key to building the strong, healthy, active, vibrant, and inclusive communities advocates claim they wish to see.

 We have done very well as a community at identifying the proper outlets through which to address the biases against cyclists held by law enforcement.
 And doing so has facilitated mobility and enhanced the quality of life for many urban residents who have taken up more active forms of transportation.
 But we have more to do.
 We also need to acknowledge that the very vehicle that represents freedom for some residents is often seen by law enforcement as an opportunity to limit the freedom and mobility of others.
 Because as long as accessibility to the public space remains fraught for such a large proportion of the population, our streets can never be considered fully livable or complete.